So you’ve probably heard of the saying “make money work harder for you”?

 Dividends are money paid by the company to its shareholders out of it profits or cash reserves.
 Companies issue dividends if there is no requirement to hold excess cash, this may be due to a sale of an asset or higher than expected operating cash flows.

-Capital gains refers to the positive difference between your purchase price and current selling price of the stock.
+Capital gains refer to the positive difference between your purchase price and current selling price of the stock.
 This can very easily lead to speculation without a proper investing mindset.

 Investing vs Speculation, what is the difference?